 But piers are not a magic fix for every crack in a home.

-If the real issue is lateral movement, shear weakness, or drainage, installing vertical piers may do little or nothing to address the actual cause.
-That is how homeowners end up paying for a repair system that looks impressive but does not solve the problem they actually have.
+If the real issue is lateral movement, shear weakness or drainage, installing vertical piers may do little to address the real cause.
+That is how you can end up paying for a system that does not solve the problem.

 Piers may not be the right answer when the issue is caused by: